DBS Adult First Checks – What Are They?

 This allows the individual to begin working with vulnerable adults, but only under supervision.
 Once the Enhanced DBS with Barred List Certificate is returned, the candidate can perform their duties unsupervised if they are deemed eligible to do so.

-Examples may require this check are:
+Examples that may require this check are:

 - Care Homes.